eloialonso/open-rain/README.md

 To run the web server, you need [MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html).
 [Here](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/) is a tutorial to install it on Ubuntu.

-Then, setup a MySQL database for the openpluie web server:
+Then, setup a MySQL database for the openrain web server:
 ```bash
 python mysql_setup.py
 ```

-It creates a MySQL user called `admin_openpluie`, a database called `openpluie` with a table `users` containing the `admin` user for the website.
+It creates a MySQL user called `admin_openrain`, a database called `openrain` with a table `users` containing the `admin` user for the website.

 ### Secret key for authentication